Tactile Rendering Using Three Basic Stimulus Components in Ultrasound Midair Haptics: Exp. 4: Evaluating Texture Sensation

 The friction sensation of the ultrasound stimulus was significantly enhanced by synthesizing a 150 Hz vibration.
 This friction enhancement was consistent with the perceptual mechanism of friction through vibration.
 When stroking the surface of an object, depending on its coefficient of friction, the fingertip alternately slips and sticks at several hundred Hz.
 The frictional vibration at several hundred Hz contributes to the friction sensation~\cite{guest2012physics,nonomura2009tactile}.
 The synthesized 150 Hz vibration in the ultrasound stimulus may play the role of such frictional vibrations, thereby enhancing the friction sensation.
 The 30 Hz vibration did not significantly enhance friction sensation, likely because its frequency order of 30 Hz differed from that of typical frictional vibration.

 Finally, we confirmed whether the friction scores differed from zero using a Wilcoxon signed-rank test with Holm correction.
-There was no significant difference in the stiffness between S-150Hz-s and [the glass marbles, cotton fabric, and artificial turf] ($p>0.05$).
+There was no significant difference in the friction between S-150Hz-s and [glass marble, cotton fabric, and artificial turf] ($p>0.05$).